sergiomacedo/scalehpa/README.md

 Set a new size for a deployment or a statefulset when keda is installed.

 Examples:
+# Set a minimum number of replicas for the deployment on the default or current namespace
+# This will set the minReplicas to 3 and keep HPA active
+kubectl scalehpa deploy foo --replicas=3 kubectl scalehpa deploy foo -r 3

+# This will set the maxReplicas to 10 and keep HPA active
+kubectl scalehpa deploy foo --maxreplicas=10 kubectl scalehpa deploy foo -m 10

+# This will set the minReplicas to 10, maxReplicas to 20 and keep HPA active
+kubectl scalehpa deploy foo -r 10 -m 20

-# scale a deployment on the default or current namespace
+# scale a deployment on the default or current namespace and DISABLE HPA
+# This will create a fixed set of 3 replicas, disabling autoscale
+# To reenable HPA, use the --replicas option
-kubectl scalehpa deploy foo --replicas=3
+kubectl scalehpa deploy foo --freeze=3

 # scale a statefulset on a specific namespace
 kubectl scalehpa sts -r 3 foo -n bar